 I love editing.
 I'm obsessed with it.
 Self-editing is the most groundbreaking skill we writers can develop.
 It defines who is moving forward and who gets left behind.
 We live in an editing age.

-Think if we were still living in a time when what got printed on the page was stuck there forever.
+Can you imagine living in a time when what got printed on the page was stuck there forever?
 Now you have the power to self-publish or create a website with complete control.
 And if you don't like what you create, you can change it in an instant.
 It's all within your reach.

 The more you work with the self-editing process the more you'll realize editing is the real writing.
 Don't you want that kind of power over your words?